Upgrade with OneUp™

 What does an upgrade of one cabin class mean?

 It means you can upgrade from economy to premium economy or from premium economy to business premier.
-On flights that only have two cabin classes, you can make an offer to upgrade straight from economy to business.

 Stretch out and relax in Premium Economy.
 Customised leather seats, next generation HD entertainment system and delicious modern cuisine make your flight more premium than economy.